lejio/INST447-Final-Project/README.md

 5. Make a virtual environment by running `python3 -m venv .venv`.

 6. Activate the environment using `source .venv/bin/activate` for MacOS/Linux.
-For Windows Powershell, use `.\venv\Scripts\Activate.ps1`.
+For Windows PowerShell, use `.\venv\Scripts\Activate.ps1`.

 7. Install the dependencies from the requirements.txt file using `pip install -r requirements.txt`.